garymcsu/CIS120/Lab9/README.md

    - ### Part 2 (Energia)
       - Convert code written for Arduino so that it runs on Energia.
 Simple enough, right?
-Requirements state to create a screen object and a servo motor object and initialize both in your code.
+Requirements state to create a screen object and a servo motor object and initialize both in your code, linking the joystick to the screen object and the servo.

       - (Optional for testing) Idk lol think of something cool